 The Texas Tribune reported troopers in Dallas fatally shot Schaston Hodge, 27 during the operation.
 Hodge held a gun when he got out of his car after leading troopers on a brief chase.
 The officers tried to stop him for failing to signal a turn.

 Information obtained by the Tribune found of the state arrests made in Dallas during the 12-week operation, 64% of the people arrested were Black.
 The city’s African American population is 24%.
 About half of the arrests were for drug crimes.

 Dallas continues to see rises in murders and robberies.
 By August 2020, homicides were up 108% from a year earlier.
 Aggravated assaults, non-family violence, increased by 25% in July 2020 from a year earlier.

 Dallas Police Department published a plan to reduce violent offending by 5 percent at the start of the year.

 As experienced Dallas criminal defense lawyers, we are aware of the pressure police departments and state agencies are under to show results.
 Unfortunately, this can result in wrongful arrests and heavy-handed tactics.
-If you have been arrested for a violent crime or another offense please contact us as soon as possible.
+If you have been arrested for a violent crime or another offense please contact us as as soon as possible.